Ari-Roda/Penetration-Testing/ejpt/xss.md

 ```
 ##########################################################################################################

-php string to send to above php file
+php string to send cookies to above php file. using stored xss when a user visits site with this xss on it will send there cookie to above php code file

 ##########################################################################################################